Illinois Compiled Statutes

 (2) For male examinees, female examinees, Black or

-African American examinees, white examinees, American Indian or Alaska Native examinees, Asian examinees, Hispanic or Latino examinees, and Native Hawaiian or Other Pacific Islander, respectively, with a high school diploma or high school equivalency certificate, the distribution of scaled scores on each part.
+African American examinees, white examinees, American Indian or Alaska Native examinees, Asian examinees, Hispanic or Latino examinees, and Native Hawaiian or Other Pacific Islander, respectively, with a high school diploma or State of Illinois High School Diploma, the distribution of scaled scores on each part.

 No later than May 1 of each year, the Director must prepare and make